ApolinarO/SDR/Spikes/AWS_Info_Spike/4 AWS Maintenance And DNS.md

 The purpose of this guide is to walk you through the steps of maintaining an AWS server and setting up a DNS for the app.

 ## Maintain the server
+Every so often you may want to run the following:

+	sudo apt-get update
+	sudo apt-get install

+Also note that your IP may change when you reboot the server.

 ## Restart The Server